dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ## Nullability of types

-A given type can have one of four nullabilities: *Oblivious*, *nonnullable*, *nullable* and *unknown*.
+A given type can have one of three nullabilities: *oblivious*, *nonnullable*, and *nullable*.

-*Nonnullable* and *unknown* types may cause warnings if a potential `null` value is assigned to them. *Oblivious* and *nullable* types, however, are "*null-assignable*" and can have `null` values assigned to them without warnings.
+*Nonnullable* types may cause warnings if a potential `null` value is assigned to them. *Oblivious* and *nullable* types, however, are "*null-assignable*" and can have `null` values assigned to them without warnings.

-*Oblivious* and *nonnullable* types can be dereferenced or assigned without warnings.
-Values of *nullable* and *unknown* types, however, are "*null-yielding*" and may cause warnings when dereferenced or assigned without proper null checking.
+Values of *oblivious* and *nonnullable* types can be dereferenced or assigned without warnings.
+Values of *nullable* types, however, are "*null-yielding*" and may cause warnings when dereferenced or assigned without proper null checking.

-The *default null state* of a null-yielding type is "maybe null".
+The *default null state* of a null-yielding type is "maybe null" or "maybe default".
 The default null state of a non-null-yielding type is "not null".

 The kind of type and the nullable annotation context it occurs in determine its nullability: